6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Compressjpg Homepage Screenshot (Compressing Your Blog Images)

 Simply resizing your image will reduce the file size quite a bit.
-But you can get an even smaller file size (and thus a faster loading time) by compressing the image.
+But you can compress the image to get an even smaller file size (and thus a faster loading time).

-The important thing to understand about image compression is that the more you compress an image, the lower its quality will be.
+The critical thing to understand about image compression is that the more you compress an image, the lower its quality will be.

 You want to strike a balance between quality and file size.

-With many images, particularly photos, you’ll notice little or no visual difference after compression.
-The photo should still look as good as before — but it’ll load much faster.
+Many images, particularly photos, will show little or no visual difference after compression.
+The photo should still look as good as before, but it’ll load much faster.

-Tip: Use the JPG format for images with lots of different colors, like photos.
-Use PNG format for images with just a few colors, like screenshots or simple cartoons, and particularly for images with text in them.
+Tip: Use the JPG format for images with many colors, like photos.
+Use PNG format for images with just a few colors, like screenshots or simple cartoons, and particularly for images with text.
 This will give you the best quality for file size.

 Placing Your Image

-Now that you’ve resized and compressed your image, you can add it into your blog post.
+Now that you’ve resized and compressed your image, you can add it to your blog post.
 Where should you place it?

-Many bloggers will have an image right at the start of their post.
-This might be branded, with the blog’s name and the title of the post added to the image.
+Many bloggers include an image right at the start of their posts.
+This image might be branded with the blog’s name and the title of the post added to it.

-But you can also use images wherever you like throughout your post.
-I recommend adding in as many blog images as feels necessary to visually break up sections of your content where there’s too much text and reader attention could slip away.
+You can also use images wherever you like throughout your post.
+I recommend adding as many blog images as you feel necessary to visually break up sections of your content where there’s too much text and reader attention could slip away.

-The simplest way to do so is to center each image on its own line, rather than having it to the left or right of the text.
+The simplest way is to center each image on its line rather than having it to the left or right of the text.
 This means it should display well on all devices.

 If you’ve got a long post, you might want to think about how to use images consistently.
 For instance, you might use an image at the start of each subsection.

-Tip: Not sure how to add an image into your blog post on WordPress?
-Simply add an Image block, then upload or drag your image into place.
-You can also create an image block, then select from images that are already in your media library.
+Tip: Not sure how to add an image to your blog post on WordPress?
+Add an Image block, then upload or drag your image into place.
+You can also create an image block and select from images already in your media library.

 Adding Text to Your Image